 The policy in respect of expenditure to refurbish or replace major components on housing properties is that all such work is assessed against life cycle costing principles.
-Any cost in respect of repairs with a life of less than 10 years is charged direct to the Statement of Comprehensive Income.
-Refurbishment or replacement of major components which have an estimated useful life in excess of 10 years are capitalised and depreciated over the useful life of the component as follows:
+Any co t in respect of repairs with a life of less than 10 years is charged direct to the Statement of Comprehensive Income.
+Refurbishment or replacement of major components which have an estimated useful life more than 10

+Refurbishment or replacement of major components which have an estimated useful life more than 10 years are capitalised and depreciated over the useful life of the component as follows:

 Kitchens 15 years

 Bathrooms 25 years

 Re-wiring 25 years

 Boiler Installations 15 years

 Central heating 30 years

 Roofing 60 years

 Windows 30 years

 Doors 25 years

 Structural works 50 years

-Renewable Energy = PV Panels 25 years

-Renewable Energy = Heating 20 years

-Renewable Energy = Components 15 years
+Renewable Energy = PV Panels Renewable Energy = Heating Renewable Energy = Components Sprinkler Systems 25 years 20 years 15 years 15 years